bianlei/Portfolio/README.md

 6. [CI/CD & Test Infrastructure](#cicd--test-infrastructure-)

 ## About My QA Background 💻
-As a former Java Backend Developer at Chinasoft International Ltd, I built a solid foundation in software development (Spring Boot APIs, JUnit unit tests, Jenkins CI/CD) which gave me deep insights into **how to design tests that align with code quality standards**.
+As a former Java Backend Developer, I built a solid foundation in software development (Spring Boot APIs, JUnit unit tests, Jenkins CI/CD) which gave me deep insights into **how to design tests that align with code quality standards**.

 This experience sparked my passion for QA, and I’ve since upskilled in core QA tools:
 - Selenium/Playwright for test automation